 Selection and interviews take account of trainees' specific needs during training to ensure equality of access and opportunity as per the Equality Act (2010) and the SEND Act (2001).
+Our selection materials such as our Applying webpages state that 'We welcome applications from potential trainee teachers with a wide range of backgrounds, race, country of origin, disabilities, gender, sexuality and age."

-We consider making anticipatory adjustments to positively promote equality of access for disabled applicants, including access to benefits, facilities and services and liaise closely with our Student Support Unit to facilitate this.
-Similarly, arrangements for interviews also take into account any special arrangements that might need to be made for potential applicants.
-We also offer interviews online and in person.
+We consider making anticipatory adjustments to positively promote equality of access for disabled applicants, including access to benefits, facilities and services and liaise closely with our Student Centre to facilitate this.
+Similarly, interview arrangements also consider any special arrangements that might be made for potential applicants.
+We also offer interviews online or in person at the request of the applicant.